Code-4-Community/dev-spikes/api-spec/llb/api-spec.md

 #### `200 OK`

+The purchase was successful.

+#### `202 ACCEPTED`

-Checkout Session created properly, response contains the ID.
+Checkout session created, response contains the ID.

 #### `400 BAD REQUEST`

-#### `401 UNAUTHORIZED`

-Only GP users can access this endpoint.